Dailynnn/markdown/pumpkin.md

 Steps:

-1. Combine wet ingredients in a bowl
+1. Combine the wet ingredients in a bowl.
-2. Combine dry ingredients in a seperate bowl
+2. Combine the dry ingredients in a seperate bowl.
-3. Slowly stir in dry ingredients with the wet ingredients
+3. Slowly stir in dry ingredients with the wet ingredients.
-4. Fold in chocolate chips
+4. Fold in chocolate chips into the batter.
-5. Preheat oven to 375 degrees and line cookie sheets with parchment paper or grease it
+5. Preheat the oven to 375 degrees for 15 minutes.
+6. Line cookie sheets with parchment paper or grease it with butter.
-6. Bake for 10-12 minutes
+7. Bake for 10-12 minutes until cooked in the middle.
-7. Allow cookies to cool
+8. Allow cookies to cool before eating.